BioComSoftware/TeramyydDuel/Docs/DEV_INSTRUCTIONS.md

 - Purpose: fires projectiles from a spawn point; applies variance (spread/jitter).
 - Key fields:
   - projectilePrefab: the projectile to spawn (must have Rigidbody + Collider; Projectile.cs is recommended).
   - spawnPoint: a child Transform that marks the muzzle.
 The current launcher fires along spawnPoint.up (local +Y).
-Make the child’s green arrow (+Y) point out of the barrel.
+Make the child's green arrow (+Y) point out of the barrel.
   - launchSpeed, spawnOffset: initial speed and how far ahead of the muzzle to spawn.
-  - ngleSpreadDegrees (default 5), speedJitterPercent (default 5): runtime‑tunable knobs.
+  - angleSpreadDegrees (default 5), speedJitterPercent (default 5): runtime‑tunable knobs.
 Set these from gameplay (e.g., crew skill).
+  - reloadTime: time in seconds before weapon can fire again after firing (default 2.0).
+  - startReady: whether weapon starts ready to fire or needs to reload first (default true).
 - Authoring steps:
   1) Assign Cylinder to spawnPoint.
-  3) Parent muzzle effects (smoke/blast) under the Cannon root; set their Simulation Space = Local.
-Place both at teh opening of the cannon (based on the cylinder visual object.)
+  2) Parent muzzle effects (smoke/blast) under the Cannon root; set their Simulation Space = Local.
+Place both at the opening of the cannon (based on the cylinder visual object.)
+  3) Add Health component to weapon prefab if you want health tracking on the HUD.
+- Runtime API:
+  - IsReadyToFire(): returns true if weapon can fire (not reloading).
+  - GetRemainingReloadTime(): returns seconds remaining until ready (0 if ready).

 ## WeaponMount (general mount; attach to Ship at each mount location)
 - Purpose: a generic mount with yaw/pitch pivots and runtime Mount/Unmount.